jgrizzled/bipbf/README.md

 Alternative, more intelligent brute force modes that are based on your known commonly used passwords are more likely to complete in a reasonable amount of time.
 The wordlist mode can try combinations of words or segments from your commonly used passwords, and the variation mode can try variations of your commonly used passwords.

-Checked passwords are stored in a local SQLite database.
-This is to speed up runs that may generate passwords that have already been checked.
-You can clear the passwords and reclaim disk space by using the `--clear-pws` flag.

 This software is provided as-is, without any warranty or support.
 Users must ensure they are authorized to access the wallets they are attempting to recover.

 ## Requirements